youssefbenlallahom/VEO-Next-Js/README.md

 - 🔄 **Testing**: Basic testing implemented, comprehensive test suite in progress
 - 📋 **Documentation**: API documentation available at `/docs`

-## 🤝 Contributing

-This project was developed by a team of 3 interns:
-- Frontend Development & UI/UX
-- Backend Development & AI Integration
-- Database Design & API Architecture

-For contributions or questions about the codebase, please refer to the commit history and inline documentation.

 ## 🔒 Security Considerations

 - Environment variables for sensitive API keys